dotnet/BenchmarkDotNet/docs/guide/Overview.md

 ## Jobs

 You can check several environments at once.
 For example, you can compare performance of Full .NET Framework, .NET Core, and Mono.
-Just add the `ClrJob`, `MonoJob`, `CoreJob` attributes before the class declaration (it requires a `project.json` based project, installed CoreCLR and Mono):
+Just add the `ClrJob`, `MonoJob`, `CoreJob` attributes before the class declaration (it requires a .NETCore project, installed CoreCLR and Mono):

 ```cs
 [ClrJob, MonoJob, CoreJob]